conda/conda-dot-org/blog/2023-03-10-conda-survey.md

 Many thanks to [Luc (Boaz) Douyon of Anaconda](https://www.linkedin.com/in/luc-douyon-b97125164/) for the conda survey, and [Shamika Mohanan of the PSF](https://pyfound.blogspot.com/2021/08/shamika-mohanan-has-joined-psf-as.html) for the Python packaging survey summary.

-Dave Clements, xxxx, and xxx on behalf of the Conda Communications Team
+Dave Clements, on behalf of the Conda Communications Team

 ---